Drive sales on autopilot with ecommerce-focused features

 1. Subject lines

-Additionally, subject line lengths can affect email visibility.
-Say your recipients are mobile users—the subject line will be cut off earlier than it would on a desktop computer.
-As a result, potentially crucial information like discounts or sale alerts may get hidden—negatively affecting open rates.
+Remember that subject line lengths can affect email visibility.
+Say your recipients are mobile users — the subject line will be cut off earlier than it would on a desktop computer.
+As a result, potentially crucial information like discounts or sale alerts may get hidden — negatively affecting open rates.

 A few other subject line aspects you must consider while crafting emails are:

-• Use of personalization: Personalizing your email subject lines with the recipient’s first name, including a personalized offer or similar elements that are contextual to their journey with your brand, can lead to higher open rates and engagement.
-For example, you could add the recipient’s first name, include a personalized offer, and combine adding first names with FOMO – “Hey [first_name], 30% off your next purchase before midnight.”
+- Use of personalization: Personalizing your email subject lines with the recipient’s first name, including a personalized offer, or similar elements that are contextual to their journey with your brand, can lead to higher open rates and engagement.
+For example, combine FOMO with first names: “Hey (first_name), 30% off your next purchase before midnight.”

-• Tone and clarity: Your subject line can influence whether you land in the spam folder.
-Have a friendly and casual tone, and be clear with fewer but relevant words e.g. “Last 5 hours…”
+- Tone and clarity: Your subject line can influence whether your email lands in the spam folder.
+Have a friendly and casual tone, and be clear with fewer but relevant words, e.g., “Last 5 hours…”

-• A/B test subject lines: Not all subject lines lead to great open rates, no matter how meticulously you plan them.
-So to avoid wasted efforts, perform A/B testing on a small bunch of email subject lines to analyze how your recipients respond and engage with them.
+- A/B test subject lines: Not all subject lines lead to great open rates, no matter how meticulously you plan them.
+So, to avoid wasted efforts, perform A/B testing on a small batch of email subject lines to analyze how your recipients respond and engage with them.

-If you need some help with your subject lines, try Omnisend’s free subject line tester.
+If you need help with your subject lines, try Omnisend’s free subject line tester.

 2. Sender reputation